EnterpriseDB/barman/doc/manual/43-backup-commands.en.md

 * `DIRECTORY` is the new destination path for the tablespace

 If the destination directory does not exists,
-Barman will try to create it (assuming you have enough privileges).
+Barman will try to create it (assuming you have the required permissions).

 ### Point in time recovery

-Barman employs PostgreSQL’s Point-in-Time Recovery (PITR), allowing it to specify a recovery target, either as a timestamp or as a transaction ID.
+Barman wraps PostgreSQL's Point-in-Time Recovery (PITR), allowing you to specify a recovery target, either as a timestamp, as a restore label, or as a transaction ID.

 The recovery target can be specified using one of three mutually exclusive options: